retrixe/EnderChat/README.md

 - Supports all Minecraft chat features, which sometimes trip up other chat apps.
 - Send join messages and commands on connecting to a server.
 - Health change indicator and respawn on death support.
+- Tested to be performant and efficient on old phones.
 - [Many other features planned!](https://github.com/retrixe/EnderChat/issues)

 ## Installation